8bitbuddhist/PixelMaestro/README.md

 These instructions will walk you through downloading PixelMaestro, adding it to your project, and including it in your code.

-To use PixelMaestro with an Arduino or other embedded device, download and install [PlatformIO](https://platformio.org/).
+This repository includes examples for running PixelMaestro on an Arduino.
+To run these examples, download and install [PlatformIO](https://platformio.org/).
 You can find detailed instructions on setting up PixelMaestro in PlatformIO in the [examples folder](examples/arduino).

 ### Installation

-Clone this repository to your local machine and copy or link to the `src` folder from your project.
+Clone this repository to your local machine and copy or link the `src` folder to your project.

-For use with an Arduino, see the [Arduino Readme](examples/arduino/README.md).

 ### Tutorial

-[Click here](#Tutorial) for a brief introductory walkthrough of using PixelMaestro.
+[Click here](https://github.com/8bitbuddhist/PixelMaestro/wiki/Tutorial) for a brief introductory walkthrough.

 ## Running Tests